skrantzman/XMP-Snippets/README.md

 # XMP Snippets

 XMP Snippets simply allows you to quickly scaffold simple to complex XMod Pro Templates and Forms.
 In addition there is also support for Form.X form controls as well.
-Currently there are 272 snippets for you to use, and about half support the direct editing of .ascx files.
+Currently there are 290 snippets for you to use, and about half support the direct editing of .ascx files.

 XMP Snippets are very easy to use

-* For XMP Template Controls start by typing __xt__, followed by the start of the desiered template control.
+* For XMP Template Controls start by typing __xt__, followed by the start of the desired  template control.
-* For XMP Form Controls start by typing __xf__, followed by the start of the desiered form control.
+* For XMP Form Controls start by typing __xf__, followed by the start of the desired  form control.
+* Form XMP Token insertion start by typing __tk__, followed by the start of the desired  token.
-* For Form.X Form Controls start by typing __fx__, followed by the start of the desiered Form.x control.
+* For Form.X Form Controls start by typing __fx__, followed by the start of the desired  Form.x control.
-* For Direct Editing of XMP Template in ascx files start by typine ___xt__, folowed by the start of the desired template control.
+* For Direct Editing of XMP Template in ascx files start by typing ___xt__, followed by the start of the desired  template control.
-* For Direct Editing of XMP Forms in ascx files start by typine ___xf__, folowed by the start of the desired template control.
+* For Direct Editing of XMP Forms in ascx files start by typing ___xf__, followed by the start of the desired  template control.
+* For Direct Insertion of XMP Tokens in ascx files start by typing ___tk__, followed by the start of the desired  token.
-* For Direct Editing of Form.x Forms in ascx files start by typine ___fx__, folowed by the start of the desired template control.
+* For Direct Editing of Form.x Forms in ascx files start by typing ___fx__, followed by the start of the desired  template control.

 ## Benefits
 There are many benefits to coding XMod Pro Templates and Forms in VS Code with XMP Snippets over the traditional method.
 A few are listed below: